WereCatf/hide.client.linux/README.md

   Required when the configuration file does not contain it
 ```
 The hostname of a hide.me REST endpoint may be specified as a fully qualified domain name (nl.hide.me), short name (nl)
+or an IP address, or "any" can be used to allow the client to connect to a random hide.me endpoint.
+There's no
-or an IP address.
-There's no guarantee that the REST endpoint will match a WireGuard endpoint.
+guarantee that the REST endpoint will match a WireGuard endpoint.

+To quickly force the client to disconnect and reconnect without having to restart the entire client, one can send it a
+SIGUSR1 signal.

 ### Options
 ```